Last Updated on May 18, 2025 by Soumya

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-How to travel to Belem from Lisbon?
+How to Travel to Belem from Lisbon?

 Belem is actually one of Lisbon’s main districts and, hence, very much a part of the city.

-Lisbon to Belem by tram
+Lisbon to Belem by Tram

-Take Tram 15E (same as Tram 15) going towards Alges Jardim from Praça da Figueira right next to Rossio Square.
+Take Tram 15E (same as Tram 15) going towards Alges Jardim from Praça da Figueira, right next to Rossio Square.
 Get down at Mosteiro Jerónimos for the monastery.
 Or go a little ahead to Largo da Princesa, which is closer to Belem Tower.

-Get a print of the route and timetable of Tram 15E here.
+✦ Pro Tip: Get a print of the route and timetable of Tram 15E here.

-Lisbon to Belem by train
+Lisbon to Belem by Train

 If you wish to ride the train, take the Lisbon—Cascais train from the Cais do Sodre Station.
 Get off the train at Belem.
 The journey takes only 7 minutes, and trains are quite frequent (every 20-30 minutes).

-Tickets from Cais do Sodre to Belem cost €1.35.
-Again, you can ride for free with the Lisboa Card.
+Tickets from Cais do Sodre to Belem cost €1.45.
+Again, you can ride for free with the Lisbon Card.

 Lisbon to Belem by Bus